History of Uruguay: Batlle era, 1903–33

-Around 1900, infant mortality rates (IMR) in Uruguay were among the world's lowest, indicating a very healthy population.
+The Constitution of 1918, as a result of political negotiation, established an Executive Branch made up of the President of the Republic and the National Council of Administration, a collegiate body.
+The president—whose term lasted four years—appointed the holders of the ministerial portfolios of the Interior, Defense and Foreign Relations.
+The National Council of Administration, on the other hand, appointed those of Finance, Instruction, Labor, Health and Public Works.
+This collegiate body was elected directly, and was renewed every two years by 1/3 of its members.Around 1900, infant mortality rates (IMR) in Uruguay were among the world's lowest, indicating a very healthy population.
 By 1910, however, the IMR leveled off, while it continued to drop in other countries.
 The leading causes of death—diarrheal and respiratory diseases—did not decline, indicating a growing public health problem.